thehectorneil/philippines-regions-provinces-city-municipality-barangay/README.md

 where barangay.barangay_name = 'Pembo'
 ```
 ## Technical Details
-This sql is dumped from MySQL version 10.1.37-MariaDB
+This sql was dumped from MySQL version 10.1.37-MariaDB

 ## Version
 March 31, 2020 - current version